 3. Have discussions

 Addicts tend to be secretive about these guilty pleasures and often regard questions thrown at them as an interrogation.
 Thankfully, you – the partner he loves – have an edge here!
 So, we suggest you use it to help them understand what they want.
 How bad is it?
 Do they want to quit?
 And if they do, are they prepared to do what’s necessary?
 Since stressful situations can make them want to resort to drugs, we suggest you comfort them physically throughout the discussion.

 Related reading: My husband is addicted to gaming and it’s killing our relationship

+How to support a spouse in addiction recovery?
 While we want you to be gentle and kind, something you shouldn’t do is enable.
-It might be an uncomfortable question, but ask yourself if you can trust your partner!
+It might be an uncomfortable question, but ask yourself if you can trust your partner.
 Addicts tend to master the art of manipulation to get what they crave.
-So, if they’ve been asking for money or selling your stuff, you need to stop!
-And while, in their worst moments of withdrawal, it might be tempting to let them have a hit just to see them relaxed again, trust us: you do not want to do that!
+So, if they’ve been asking for money or selling your stuff, you need to stop.
+And while, in their worst moments of withdrawal, it might be tempting to let them have a hit just to see them relaxed again, trust us: you do not want to do that.